 The Synchronization tab allows users to configure a loop as either Master or Slave, for use with the triggers feature (see Frame Synchronization).

-If a frame using a Master loop policy plays trigger content, any slave frames using the Slave loop policy will show the appropriate slave content.
+If a frame using a Master loop policy plays trigger content, any slave frames using the Slave loop policy will show the right slave content.
 The triggered content interrupts whatever content was playing in that frame.
 For more information, see Frame Synchronization.

 If a loop policy is set to Slave, you will have the option of defining it as a Backup Master.
 A Backup Master is a Slave that primarily operates in Slave mode; however, it can assume the Master’s role within 60 seconds should the Master become unavailable.
 A heartbeat protocol between Master and Backup Masters controls the communication.
 You can define an unlimited number of Backup Masters.
 The responsibility of assuming the Master’s role goes to the Player with the highest ID.